|

 It was actually very good, though it was tough to eat knowing what it

 was.
-Ramsey’s dad had ordered for the whole table, so I did not know
+Ramsey’s dad had ordered for the whole table, so I did not

-lamb chops, chicken skewers with garlic sauce, grilled lamb bites, and
+food.
+There were lamb chops, chicken skewers with garlic sauce,

-every take on fried kibeh you can think of.
+grilled lamb bites, and every take on fried kibeh you can think of.

 The meal was too much.

-After all of this, they served a fruit course of watermelon slices,
+After all of this, they served a fruit

-plums, cherries, melon, and whole kiwis.
-Most of the folks had coffee
+course of watermelon slices, plums, cherries, melon, and whole kiwis.

-or something called “white coffee” which is sweated rose water.
-One of
+Most of the folks had coffee or something called “white coffee” which is

-the American doctor friends of Dr. Hammad mentioned that it tasted a bit
+Hammad mentioned that it tasted a bit like dishwashing liquid, so I was

-like dishwashing liquid, so I was glad to stick to water.
+glad to stick to water.

 After dinner, Ramsey